Saundby, St Martin's Church

 Much of the current building is result of a sympathetic rebuilding in the Victorian period, performed so well that it can be difficult to distinguish the medieval features from the Victorian.

-The most interesting historic feature in the interior is a 14th century effigy of an unknown knight beside the chancel screen.
+The most interesting historic feature in the interior is a 14th-century effigy of an unknown knight beside the chancel screen.
 This is thought to be one of the De Saundeby family, founders of the church, possibly William Saundeby, who died in 1418.
-The knight's legs are missing, but the must have rested on a stone lion which still remains at the foot of the tomb.
+The knight's legs are missing, but they must have rested on a stone lion which still remains at the foot of the tomb.
 In the chancel floor is a grave slab to Sir William and his wife Elizabeth.

 There is also an ornate monument to John Helwys and his wife Mary, dated to 1599.
 Their son Gervase served as Lieutenant of the Tower of London under James I. Gervase Helwys was hanged in 1615 for his involvement in the plot to murder Sir Thomas Overbury.